Boundary Treaty of 1881 between Chile and Argentina: Treaty of 1856

 The 1855/1856 treaty's Article 40 established a 12-year sunset for its commerce and navigation articles.

-Welsh settlement in Chubut

-In 1865, Welsh immigrants began to settle around the lower part of Chubut Valley.
-That colonization was supported by Argentina.

 Interests of Chile, Argentina, and the great powers

 Chile

 Chilean trade and culture were oriented towards Europe and therefore the complete control of the strait was a core Chilean interest.
 In contrast the rest of Patagonia was seen by influential Chilean politicians as a worthless desert.
 This view was shared by Diego Barros Arana and was inspired by Charles Darwin's description of the area as a useless moorland.